PHeonix25/management-handbook/realstuff/myschedule.md

 Now don't get me wrong, I don't normally color code my weeks like this (and in fact, in doing this it sent out a bunch of "meeting updates" to everyone involved, so I had to apologise for that), but I wanted to find a way that I could make this easier to digest for someone looking from a higher level, and to make it easier to explain.

-You might notice in this particular week I have two major events:
+You might notice in this particular week I have a few significant events:

+1. Tuesday there's lots of yellow,
-1. Thursday, and
+2. Thursday, and
-2. Friday afternoon
+3. Friday afternoon

 Let's break them down a little futher:

+### Tuesday

+I'm currently working in a Tech Management team that does two-week sprints, just like our teams - yay; solidarity!
+We have our stand-ups at 10am daily (shown by the yellow bar across the mornings), and every two weeks we have a "_sprint cross-over day_", where we hold a retrospective and a refinement/sprint-planning session.
+This takes up most of the day on a Tuesday every two weeks, but helps us to share our progress on strategic topics, and any operational concerns.

 ### Thursday